bcwarner/audit-log-lm/README.md

+# Autoregressive Language Models For Estimating the Entropy of Epic EHR Audit Logs

+T

 ## Installation
 Use `pip install -r requirements.txt` to install the required packages.
 If updated ` pipreqs . --savepath requirements.txt --ignore Sophia` to update.
 Use `git submodule update --init --recursive` to get Sophia.